Optimal Differentially Private Model Training with Public Data: Abstract

 \section{Abstract}

-Differential Privacy (DP) ensures that training a machine learning model does not leak private data.
-However, the cost of DP is lower model accuracy or higher sample complexity.
+Differential privacy (DP) ensures that training a machine learning model does not leak private data.
 In practice, we may have access to auxiliary public data that is free of privacy concerns.
-This has motivated the recent study of what role public data might play in improving the accuracy of DP models.
 In this work, we assume access to a given amount of public data and settle the following fundamental open questions: \textit{1.
 What is the optimal (worst-case) error of a DP model trained over a private data set while having access to side public data?
-What algorithms are optimal?
-2. How can we harness public data to improve DP model training in practice?} We consider these questions in both the local and central models of DP.
-To answer the first question, we prove tight (up to constant factors) lower and upper bounds that characterize the optimal error rates of three fundamental problems: mean estimation, empirical risk minimization, and stochastic convex optimization.
-We prove that public data reduces the sample complexity of DP model training.
-Perhaps surprisingly, we show that the optimal error rates can be attained (up to constants) by either discarding private data and training a public model, or treating public data like it's private data and using an optimal DP algorithm.
-To address the second question, we develop novel algorithms which are ``even more optimal'' (i.e. better constants) than the asymptotically optimal approaches described above.
-For local DP mean estimation with public data, our algorithm is \textit{optimal including constants}.
-Empirically, our algorithms show benefits over existing approaches for DP model training with side access to public data.
+2. How can we harness public data to improve DP model training in practice?} We consider these questions in both the local and central models of pure and approximate DP.
+To answer the first question, we prove tight (up to log factors) lower and upper bounds that characterize the optimal error rates of three fundamental problems: mean estimation, empirical risk minimization, and stochastic convex optimization.
+We show that the optimal error rates can be attained (up to log factors) by either discarding private data and training a public model, or treating public data like it is private and using an optimal DP algorithm.
+To address the second question, we develop novel algorithms that are ``even more optimal'' (i.e. better constants) than the asymptotically optimal approaches described above.
+For local DP mean estimation, our algorithm is \ul{optimal including constants}.
+Empirically, our algorithms show benefits over the state-of-the-art.